sourcegraph/handbook/content/departments/engineering/dev/process/releases/index.md

 - **Day 20**: Patch release

 We chose _day 5_ to avoid holidays and other events at the beginning of the month, such as new quarterly review meetings and discussions.
-However, on some occassions these days fall on Friday or the weekend, so we generall consider the following criteria in the event the schedule above fall on a Friday or the weekend:
+However, on some occassions these days fall on Friday or the weekend, so we generally consider the following criteria in the event the schedule above fall on a Friday or the weekend:

 1. Pick the next working day that isn't a Friday.
 This gives time for release prep.

-A release refers to a minor or major version increase of Sourcegraph (e.g. 3.0.0 -> 3.1.0).

 ### Patch releases

-A _patch release_ refers to a patch version increase of Sourcegraph (e.g. `3.0.0` -> `3.0.1`).

 Generally speaking patches will only include bug fixes for previously released features.
 In some occasions we may release improvements to address issues that may not technically a bug fix, and in some occasions we may backport features provided they are: